Ultimate Htaccess Tutorial for .htaccess files

 RewriteCond %{HTTP_REFERER} !^$

-Here are some specific examples taken mostly from my WordPress Password Protection plugin, that also does alot more than password protection as you can see from the following mod_rewrite examples.
+Here are some specific htaccess examples taken mostly from my WordPress Password Protection plugin, which does alot more than password protection as you will see from the following mod_rewrite examples.
 These are a few of the mod_rewrite uses that BlogSecurity declared pushed the boundaries of Mod_Rewrite!
 Some of these snippets are quite exotic and unlike anything you may have seen before, also only for those who understand them as they can kill a website pretty quick.

 Directory Protection